Miscarriages: Conception Without Birth

 Timing of pregnancy loss

 Most pregnancy losses — spontaneous abortions in medical terminology — pass unnoticed.
 Clinically recognized cases are just the tail end of an elimination process that begins rapidly before slowing markedly.
 The standard WHO definition of miscarriage is any loss during the first 23 weeks after the last menstrual period (LMP).
 Any later losses are stillbirths.
 Ovulation typically occurs about two weeks after LMP, so miscarriages actually occur throughout the first 21 weeks after conception.
-But spontaneous abortions during the first month are not usually undetected.
+But spontaneous abortions during the first month are not usually detected.
 In practice, miscarriages are clinically recognized only between weeks 4 and 21, with most recorded cases occurring before week 12.
 Studies indicate that clinically recognizable miscarriage in weeks 4-21 occurs in 15-20% of human pregnancies.

 All developmental stages are tiny during the first 4 weeks after conception, and between fertilization and implantation they are virtually invisible.
 A human egg is about as big as the period at the end of this sentence, and after conception it does not increase in size as it travels down the oviduct because additional resources are supplied only when the placenta is established.
 During its first 9 days the fertilized egg slowly divides to form a hollow ball of cells (blastocyst) that will implant in the womb’s inner lining.
 Even after implantation, the embryo remains quite small for the first 3 weeks, although it is detectable with ultrasound after about a week.
 We know very little about early pregnancy loss because careful monitoring, including hormone assays, is essential to distinguish early pregnancy loss from irregular menstruation.